1-3-1 Zone Defense Full Coaching Guide Updated 2022

-The 1-3-1 Zone Defense is a unique defense that is run in many different levels.
+The 1-3-1 Zone Defense in basketball is a unique defense that is run in many different levels.

 Position players are between the player and the basket.
 In contrast, this type of defense forces the offense to throw lob passes over the defense.

 - Great For Transition Offense

 - Lots of Energy